Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Discussion and conclusions

+Simulations of equid vaccination indicate that increasing the vaccination rate leads to a substantial reduction in WNV infections among equids.
+As shown in Fig. (\ref{fc4}), higher vaccination rate results in a decline in the number of infected equids.
+However, even at relatively high vaccination rates, the vaccine alone may not eliminate equid infections completely as some vaccines mainly reduce the number of viremic horses, duration and severity of clinical signs and WNV-mortality \citep{Bowen2014}.
+Indeed, when vaccination is complemented with mosquito-reduction strategies (various combinations in the shiny app), the model predicts a much larger decline in equid infections, a result supported by \cite{Cendejas2024}.

+Sensitivity analysis of the seasonal recruitment function revealed that the simulated epidemic dynamics were reproduced more accurately for values of $p$ close to one (Fig. \ref{wb}).
+This suggests that recruitment functions with a temporal timing and magnitudes similar to those observed for northern goshawks may produce epidemic patterns that more closely match the observed dynamics.
+Importantly, this result does not imply that northern goshawks dominate the avian community, but instead emphasises how recruitment timing and magnitude shape the availability of susceptible hosts.

-Results from the sensitivity analysis (Figure \ref{sens}) of the control parameters show that the most effective control method is the use of adulticides as it has the highest PRCC values, for all hosts.
-This result is consistent with the conclusion by \cite{BOWMAN2005}, which states that on average, adulticiding is a more effective preventive strategy for controlling WNV spread in humans in comparison to the use of personal protection.
-Breeding site removal is the second most strongly negatively correlated parameter with the number of infectious birds and infected humans.
-The use of larvicides and PPEs is also negatively correlated with the population density of infected humans, highlighting that larviciding with a perfect seasonal timing, is highly effective, as also indicated by \cite{abdelrazec2015dynamics}.
-The adoption of PPEs by humans reduces the density of infected humans, further complementing mosquito control efforts.
-Vaccination of equids is also highly negatively correlated to the density of infected equids, indicating the need to further heighten vaccination campaigns and efforts to curb WNV infections in equids.
+Results from the sensitivity analysis of the control parameters (Fig. \ref{sens}) indicate that the most effective control method is the use of adult controls, as it yields the highest PRCC values across all hosts.
+This result is consistent with the conclusion of \cite{BOWMAN2005}, who stated that, on average, adult control strategies, such as adulticiding, are more effective at preventing WNV spread in humans than personal protection.
+Breeding site removal follows on the list.
+Larviciding and PPE are also negatively correlated with the infected human population, highlighting that larviciding with perfect seasonal timing is highly effective, as also indicated by \cite{abdelrazec2015dynamics}.
+The adoption of PPE by humans reduces the population of infected humans, further complementing mosquito control efforts.
+On the other hand, vaccination of equids is also highly negatively correlated with the population of infected equids, indicating the need to intensify vaccination campaigns and efforts to curb WNV infections in equids.

-Using temperature data for Germany, the model accurately predicted the peak occurrence day in 2018.
-In the years 2019 and 2020, the model predicted delayed peaks compared to the observed peak by 4 days and 1 day respectively.
-In the years 2021-2024, the peak is observed way earlier than the model predicts.
-For example, in the year 2021, the observed peak was on the 16th of April, which is before the WNV transmission season.
-These discrepancies could be partly attributed to the unavailability of systematic surveillance of WNV cases in Germany.
-The general transmission pattern predicted by the model agrees with the findings by \cite{Mbaoma2024}.